-While many products and procedures advertise remarkable results claiming to combat the condition, few live up to their promises.
+Cellulite is one of the most common aesthetic concerns among women of all ages, and while many products and procedures advertise their remarkable results in combating the condition, few live up to their promises.

 We asked five board-certified skin care specialists which cellulite removal treatments they believe to be the most effective – and which ones should be avoided.